Posted by Satkirti Sinha

 As per a report by Indian Express, UP police, since the coming of this ordinance, has registered 14 cases, and in 12 of them, the complainants are relatives of adult women.
 Pinki, 22, of Moradabad, a victim of this love jihad law, was forcefully separated from her Muslim husband and was injected with a substance that led to her miscarriage while she was locked up in Nari Niketan.

-Coupled with the notion of how ‘parents know what is best for us’, the patronising love jihad law shows how personal is political.
-Anthropologist Lila Abu-Lughod, in reference to the western world, has highlighted a similar issue, wherein white supremacists believe that their culture is superior and hence, they have to save Muslim women, even if they are not asking for help.
+Coupled with the notion of how ‘parents know what is best for us’, the patronising love jihad law shows how the personal is political.
+Anthropologist Lila Abu-Lughod, in reference to the West, has highlighted a similar issue, wherein white supremacists believe that their culture is superior and hence, they have to save Muslim women, even if they are not asking for help.
 She termed their notion of superiority as ‘self-serving white saviour complex.’

 With the coming of ‘love jihad’ ordinance, the ‘Hindu saviour complex’, similar to ‘white saviour complex’, now seems to legally expand its roots in India.
 Masquerading as what they call ‘saving the Hindu women’, the state structures and conservative Hindu familial structures are together controlling their autonomy and hence, forcing our women to become ‘Nirbhar’ (dependent) on them in a so-called ‘Atmanirbhar’ (self-dependent) India.